SpaceWarpDev/SpaceWarp.Template/README.md

 ## Installation

-For .NET 7 SDK, you can use the commands as they are written below. **For .NET 6 SDK and older, you need to replace `install` with `--install`.**
+For .NET 7 SDK, you can use the commands as they are written below. **For .NET 6 SDK, you need to replace `install` with `--install`.**

 You can see the SDK version currently in use and all SDK versions